 One of the questions I often receive as an engineer and manager is “how do you deal with burnout?”
 The question comes almost rhetorically from people on tangential teams as a desperate last measure, because asking me feels safer than asking anyone closer.

 The good news is that there are things we can do to both address and prevent burnout.
 Where we go wrong is a failure to recognize that burnout comes in many different flavors, each of which necessitates its own solution.
 Simply recommending time off as the blanket panacea is a lazy answer that does not give these very personal journeys the personalized attention they demand.
 It only perpetuates “burnout” as a generic term applied to a broad category of poorly-understood issues exhibiting similar symptoms.

 Secondly, I’m a big believer that a proper diagnosis is critical to applying a proper remedy.
-So let’s try defining a few slices of burnout at the individual level.
+So let’s start by defining a few slices of burnout.

 There are too many things.
 Everything is important.

 This is the most common and well-understood type of burnout.
 For you, it is too easy to take on more without ever prioritizing or delegating.

 You feel like you’re simply spinning in circles.

 You’re doing a lot of things, but they must not be the right things.
 Or you just don’t have the scope, alignment, influence, resourcing, commitments, or whatever to achieve your goals.

 From individual promotions to cross-organization deliverables and pitching for funding, this occurs when the path to success is so hazy that relentless hard work only builds frustration.